 Following her postdoc, Dr. Galson was a Visiting Scientist at MIT and also an Instructor of Medicine and later Assistant Professor of Medicine at Harvard Medical School in Boston, MA.
 She was a founding member of the BIDMC Bone & Joint Institute.
 Dr. Galson joined the University of Pittsburgh School of Medicine faculty in 2002.

-She was named a Fellow of the American Society for Bone and Mineral Research in 2019 and selected to be honored in the Best of the 2017 AACR Journals.
+She has served on multiple ASBMR committees, was named a Fellow of the American Society for Bone and Mineral Research in 2019, and selected to be honored in the Best of the 2017 AACR Journals.

-She has served as a grant reviewer for the National Institutes of Health (NIH), the Canadian Institutes of Health Research (CIHR), Italian Ministry of Health, DOD Peer Reviewed Medical Research Program (PRMRP), NASA, Dutch Research Council, Dutch Cancer Society, and Bloodwise (UK).
-She is also a reviewer for more than 25 journals, including: Arthritis & Rheumatism, Blood, Blood Advances, British Journal of Cancer, Cancer Research, Hematologica,Journal of Bone and Mineral Research, PNAS, Science Signaling, The Journal of Clinical Investigation.
+She has served as a grant reviewer for the National Institutes of Health (NIH), DOD Peer Reviewed Medical Research Program (PRMRP), NASA, the Canadian Institutes of Health Research (CIHR), Italian Ministry of Health, Dutch Research Council, Dutch Cancer Society, and Bloodwise (UK).
+She is also a reviewer for more than 32 journals, including: Arthritis & Rheumatology, Blood, Blood Advances, British Journal of Cancer, Cancer Research, Hematologica,Journal of Bone and Mineral Research, PNAS, Science Signaling, The Journal of Clinical Investigation.

 View a list of Dr. Galson’s publications here.